Colorado Elopement Locations and Planning Guide

 The Breckenridge area is accessible year-round.
 In the summer and early fall months, the mountain passes and off-road trails are open.
 In the late fall, Breckenridge, Keystone, and Arapahoe Basin typically open up for the ski season.
 Popular locations such as Sapphire Point and some lower-elevation trails are still accessible throughout the year, unless there has been a recent snow storm.

-Our Favorite Breckenridge Elopements
+Sample Breckenridge Elopements

 Crested Butte Elopements

 The small ski town of Crested Butte is one of our favorite places in Colorado.
 It’s located about four and a half hours from Denver, but it’s well worth the drive!
 The small downtown is adorable and packed with incredible restaurants (we recommend Sunflower, Bonez Tacos, and Secret Stash Pizza).
 And beyond the town itself, Crested Butte is surrounded by some of the most beautiful National Forest lands in Colorado.
-Drive up Kebler Pass, hike through the aspen trees, or drive up a 4x4 trail in a Jeep.
+Drive up Kebler Pass, hike through the aspen trees, or drive up a 4x4 trail.

 Ceremony Options in Crested Butte